 Goal 2: The second goal of the SDG is to end hunger and achieve food security and improved nutrition for all people, especially the poor and people in vulnerable situations, including infants while promoting sustainable agriculture by 2030.

 Goal 3: The third goal is to ensure the health being for all at all ages.
-This included reduce in the maternal mortality rate ratio globally to less than 70 per 100,000 live births by 2030.
+This included reductions in the maternal mortality rate ratio globally to less than 70 per 100,000 live births by 2030.

-Goal 5: The Goal four of SDG focuses on achieving gender equality and ending discriminations against all women and girls everywhere.
+Goal 5: Goal four of SDG focuses on achieving gender equality and ending discriminations against all women and girls everywhere.

 Goal 6: The sixth goal is to ensure availability and sustainable management of affordable drinking water to all by 2030.